-- Bruising or bleeding for longer than usual if your child has been hurt these may be signs of a low blood-platelet count (thrombocytopenia). - Bruising easily, seizures (fits) or decrease in urine output these may be signs of abnormal clotting of blood in small blood vessels (thrombotic microangiopathy).
-Extremely close attention should be paid to these signs and symptoms, as abnormal blood clotting can be life-threatening if it is not treated. - Vomiting, jaundice (yellowing of the skin or of the whites of the eyes), or reduced alertness these may be signs of possible problems with the liver (including liver failure). - Pale gray or blue skin color, difficulty in breathing (e.g. rapid breathing, shortness of breath), swelling of the arms and legs or of the belly these may be signs of possible problems with the heart. - Coughing, wheezing, sneezing, runny nose, sore throat, or fever these may be signs of infection (e.g. cold, flu or bronchiolitis). - Rash, urticaria (hives), vomiting, dyspnea (shortness of breath), respiratory changes or changes in heart rate and blood pressure these may be signs of an infusion-related reaction.
+- Bruising or bleeding for longer than usual if your child has been hurt - these may be signs of a low blood-platelet count (thrombocytopenia). - Bruising easily, seizures (fits) or decrease in urine output - these may be signs of abnormal clotting of blood in small blood vessels (thrombotic microangiopathy).
+Extremely close attention should be paid to these signs and symptoms, as abnormal blood clotting can be life-threatening if it is not treated. - Vomiting, jaundice (yellowing of the skin or of the whites of the eyes), or reduced alertness - these may be signs of possible problems with the liver (including liver failure). - Pale grey or blue skin color, difficulty in breathing (e.g. rapid breathing, shortness of breath), swelling of the arms and legs or of the belly - these may be signs of possible problems with the heart. - Coughing, wheezing, sneezing, runny nose, sore throat, or fever these may be signs of infection (e.g. cold, flu or bronchiolitis).